 Take a look at the video below by Alzheimer’s Society.

 The more awareness you raise, the more attention there is to how you can help someone with these conditions.
 Diagnosis can be challenging and without the awareness there would be less dementia friendly communities.
 We are proud to see so many wonderful ones in Manchester.

-Many cities across the UK are participate in the dementia Memory Walk throughout.
+Many cities across the UK are participating in the Memory Walk.
 You can see where your nearest Memory Walk is taking place by visiting: www.memorywalk.org.uk/find-a-walk/